Tablet: Van-Eyck Livery Collar

 Materials Used:

-I wove this band as a part of an art exchange with my Laurel, Sir Joselin D’Outremer.
+I wove this band as a part of an art exchange with my Laurel, Sir Joselin D’Outremer for Tempore Atlantia at Fall Crown.
 I knew that the ultimate use of the band was as a livery collar for a medallion, but was encouraged to create my own pattern for the design.
 I also wanted the pattern to be monochromatic, or consisting of only one color.
 I began researching collars of state, livery collars, and looking specifically for woven or fabric examples in period.
+Livery collars began appearing towards the end of the 14th century, and reached their height in 16th century.

 Silk is a period material, which was used for ceremonial objects such as stoles, manipules, and collars as well as finer examples of common objects like belts and trim for clothing.
 I chose a thicker gauge silk because I knew I would want more than an inch width to the completed band, and silk is typically a very fine fiber that stands up well to the tension of weaving.
 Prior to warping the pattern onto the loom, I had to wind each skein of silk onto a bobbin, to make warping much easier.
 This I did using what is called a “bobbin winder,” pictured to the right.
 I took the loose bundled skein of embroidery skin and put it around the blue skein holder, which opens up like an umbrella to hold the fiber organized and in place so the bobbin can be wound.